planet-lia/lia-docs/content/examples/pathfinding.md

 ---

-Use the pathfinding library to find the path and move your unit from different points.
+Use the pathfinding library to find the path and move your unit between different points.

 *Note: This pathfinding library is only provided for ```Java``` and ```Kotlin``` bots.*